railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

   --> Timesheet Sheet Analysis`.

 .. figure::  images/service_timesheet_graph.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Chart of timesheet by account*

-The data making up these list view can be varied using the filters available in the upper part of the screen.
+The data making up these list views can be varied using the filters available in the upper part of the screen.
 If you want to see more detail, switch to the graph view.

 .. index::
    single: timesheets; evaluation
 ..

-Evaluation of service costs
+Evaluation of Service Costs
 ---------------------------

 You already know that timesheets are closely linked with analytic accounts.
 The different projects reported on the timesheets correspond to analytic accounts.
 The timesheet entries themselves are analytic entries.

-These entries comprise various analytic operations that don't correspond to any of the general accounts.
+These entries comprise various analytic operations that do not correspond to any of the general accounts.
 Therefore all operations that modify and create timesheet lines automatically impact the corresponding analytic line and, conversely are automatically modified by changes in that line.

-.. note:: Timesheets and analytical data
+.. note:: Timesheets and Analytical Data

-	The implementation of timesheets in Open ERP relating to analytic entries is managed by an inheritance mechanism:
+	The implementation of timesheets in OpenERP relating to analytic entries is managed by an inheritance mechanism:
 	the timesheet object inherits the analytic entry object.